mohammadfalahat/azure-devops-pipeline-repo-generator/README.md

 The extension is static (HTML/CSS/JS only), so packaging is just zipping the manifest and `src` folder into a VSIX.
 You can do this manually or with the official `tfx-cli` utility.

+> If you install a new VSIX but do not see the **Generate pipeline** action beside your branches, refresh the Repos page and
+> check both the branch context menu and the toolbar menu.
+The manifest targets multiple branch menus to align with Azure
+> DevOps UI variations, so the action should appear in at least one of those locations after the page reloads.

 ### Prerequisites

 - Node.js 18+ (for `npm` and `tfx-cli`).